marios-code-path/path-to-springboot-3/observation/README.md

         - targets: ['host.docker.internal:8787']
 ```

-We already added the necessary dependency when we were in `start.spring.io`:
+To get data into the format that Prometheus can perceive, we already added the necessary dependency when we were in `start.
+spring.io`:
 ```xml
 		<dependency>
 			<groupId>io.micrometer</groupId>